chrisconlin/Conlin_Latin102/translation2.md

 Identify the form of sagittis.
 Why does Hyginus use this case?

 Sagittis is dative❌,plural, and feminine and Hyginus wants to use the dative case because it is a way to express possesion with the dative (i.e "with the arrows").
+REVISIONS: It is ablative and Hyginus is using it to denote the agent as being "with the arrows."

 Identify the form of moriens.

-Moriens is the present active participle of morior. **Gender, case?** ❌
+Moriens is the present active participle of morior. **Gender, case?** ❌.
+REVISONS: nominative and masculine.